Summary

 Please read through all the information on this page, and through the example applications (see link below).

-To help you complete your application, the MHP Coordinating Team will offer a drop-in session as part of the application process - see the top of this page for the date of this session.
+To help you complete your application, the MHP Coordinating Team will offer drop-in sessions as part of the application process - see the top of this page for the dates of these session.

 You can reach out with further questions: mhp@ed.ac.uk